brittgalloway/TriviaGame/README.md

 # Trivia Game
-This is a quiz created with JQuery.
+This is a quiz on Animation Trivia created with JQuery.

 The quiz starts by clicking on the "start" button.
 <br>